jj1bdx/-ParSTLTests-Linux-macOS/README.md

 Tests with some parallel algorithms by Bartlomiej Filipek

-Modified for Linux and macOS by Kenji Rikitake
+Modified for Linux by Kenji Rikitake

 ## Original repository